MG4ACA/Online-JOB-Portal-App/README.md

 ## Online JOB Portal-App
-As a client based project, I designed and developed this for a business to sold their products from the application to the client.
-From this my client could able to handle there business more profitably.
+According to a my idea I developed this application for the job seekers who are willing to find jobs and who are willing to post jobs, from this I needed to reduce the distance between the job seeker and vacancies, I also implement online interview System via WebRTC.

 ## Motivation